aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 The average subscription duration is approximately 365 days (12 months), which indicates that customers completed an annual subscription cycle before deciding to cancel or renew.
 This indicates a somewhat stable customer base as most customers within the period.

-**5. Customers with subscriptions longer than 12 months** No customer had their subscription longer than 12 months.
+**5. Subscriptions longer than 12 months**
+No customer had their subscription longer than 12 months.
 The lack of customer subscriptions beyond 12 months, may suggest that:
 - The data was gathered at the end of the annual subscription period
 - There is a need for long-term subscriptions, 2 or 5 years, apart from annual subscriptions.
 These long-term plans could come with incentives and discounts.

-**7. Top 3 regions by subscription cancellations**
+**6. Regions by subscription cancellations**
-The North has the highest number of cancelled subscriptions, followed by the South region.
+The North has the highest number of cancelled subscriptions (5,067), followed by the South (5,064) and West (5,044). north basic, south premium west standard

-**8. Total number of active and canceled subscriptions** Active subscriptions are higher than the cancelled subscriptions, reflecting a relatively higher retention rate.
+**8. Total number of active and cancelled subscriptions** Active subscriptions are higher than cancelled subscriptions, reflecting a relatively higher retention rate.
 The higher number of cancellations is a cause for concern and so measures should be put in place to improve the value of services offered as well as customer engagement.

 **9. Churn rate in each region**
 High churn rate in the North, South and West regions may indicate a need for targeted retention strategies and efforts.